Lubrum/BI-and-DW-in-Agrarian-Sector/README.md

 # Periodicals

 First, we load the needed data.
 We have four atributes for each journal/conference: journal or conference name, number of papers in the portfolio, number of papers in bibliographic references of the portfolio and the Journal Citation Report (JCR) value (only to scientific journals).
-Then we use **ggplot**.
-We use the Pareto Principle again with **geom_vline** and **geom_hline**.
+Then we use **geom_vline** and **geom_hline** to separate different groups of journals.

 ```R
 periodicals = read.csv("spreadsheet/periodicals.csv",sep=";", stringsAsFactors=FALSE)